AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 #### 📌 Warps and Thread Blocks

 - When you launch a grid of thread blocks
-  - These thread blocks are distributed among SMs
+  - These thread blocks are distributed among SMs.
+    - One thread block is scheduled to one SM.
   - Once a thread block is assigned to a SM
     - Threads in this thread block are further partitioned into warps
-    - A warp consists of 32 consecutive threads
+    - A warp consists of 32 **consecutive** threads
     - All threads in a warp are executed in SIMT fashion
       - All threads execute the same instruction
       - Each thread carries out that operation on its own private data